-What to Expect From a Homeshare Location
+What to Expect From a Homeshare Arrangement

 - Roommates 4 Boomers – This free option is perfect for women who feel comfortable only living with other women.
 Roommates 4 Boomers is a women-only and senior-only (50+ years) matching service for homeshares.
 This website matches women based on their lifestyle, interests, and backgrounds to find the perfect companion.